Renana Brooks, PhD, is' a clinical psychologist

 number of linguistic techniques borrowed from advertising and hypnosis to

 instill the image of a dark and evil world around us.
-Catastrophic words and

 phrases are repeatedly drilled into the listener's head until the opposition